LifnaJos/Data-Analytics-and-Visualization-Lab-ADL601/Experiments/Experiment_11.md

 * Python Libraries : Matplotlib, Seaborn, Plotnine(ggplot), Bokeh, pygal, Plotly, geoplotlib, Gleam, missingno, Leather, Altair, Folium
 * R Libararies : ggplot2, Lattice, highcharter, Leaflet, RColorBrewer, Plotly, sunburstR, RGL, dygraphs

+## Theory to be written:
+1. Explore 5 Python Data Visualization Libraries in Python and write their features & applications.
+2. Explore 5 Python Data VisualizationLibraries in R and write their features & applications.

 ## Outcome :
 * Identified the Data Visualziation Libraries in Python and R
 * Performed simple experiments with these libraries in Python and R